|

 Zion Outfitters or Zion Adventure Company – Which Outfitter to Choose?

-Tip: If you are hiking the Narrows in warmer weather, you can rent a “warm weather package” ($25-27 depending on outfitter) that includes the socks, boots, and pole.
+Tip: If you are doing this hike in warmer weather, you can rent a “warm weather package” ($25-27 depending on outfitter) that includes the socks, boots, and pole.
 If I came back in summer I would definitely consider getting this, because the boots were really supportive + the stick was essential in keeping our balance.

 Tip: Grab a map of the Narrows from the outfitter when you’re getting gear.
 We found it very helpful as we hiked!